bertschneider/clj-geoip/README.md

 [![Build Status](https://secure.travis-ci.org/Norrit/clj-geoip.png)](http://travis-ci.org/Norrit/clj-geoip)

-`clj-geoip` is a thin [Clojure](http://www.clojure.com) layer on top of the [MaxMind GeoIP Java API](http://www.maxmind.com/).
+`clj-geoip` is a thin [Clojure](http://www.clojure.com) layer on top of the legacy [MaxMind GeoIP Java API](https://github.com/maxmind/geoip-api-java).
 It allows you to query information like the country, city or network provider of a given IP.
 Have a look at the usage section for an example.